khaleReps/lipampiri/README.md

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine:</br>
    `git clone https://github.com/ktsoaela/lipampiri.git`

-2. Navigate to the project directory:
+2. Navigate to the project directory:</br>
     `cd lipampiri`

-3. Create a virtual environment (optional but recommended):
+3. Create a virtual environment (optional but recommended):</br>
     `python -m venv`

-4. Activate the virtual environment:
+4. Activate the virtual environment:</br>
     .
-On Windows:
+On Windows:</br>
     `venv\Scripts\activate`

-    .On macOS and Linux:
+    .On macOS and Linux:</br>
     `source venv/bin/activate`

-5. Install the project dependencies:
+5. Install the project dependencies:</br>
     `pip install -r requirements.txt`

-6. Create a .env file in the project root and add your environment variables (e.g., SECRET_KEY, DEBUG, etc.).
+6. Create a .env file in the project root and add your environment variables (e.g., SECRET_KEY, DEBUG, etc.).</br>

-7. Apply migrations to set up the database:
+7. Apply migrations to set up the database:</br>
     `python manage.py migrate`

 ## Usage
-To start the development server, run the following command:
+To start the development server, run the following command:</br>
     `python manage.py runserver`

-The project will be accessible at http://localhost:8000.
+The project will be accessible at http://localhost:8000.</br>

 ## Contributing
 If you'd like to contribute to this project, please follow the standard Git workflow: